simple-login/website/content/blog/What-to-do-in-case-your-email-gets-in-a-data-breach.md

 **Select a service that provides default encryption for emails**.
 Keep your private emails concealed with data encryption even if the server gets breached.
 Unless hackers have the proper security key, they would be unable to unlock your data.

-We suggest you use [ProtonMail](https://proton.me/mail).
+We suggest you use [Proton Mail](https://proton.me/mail).
 And again, this step is only necessary if you didn't use aliases.

 ### **8\.
 Contact Credit Agencies**